 Shipboard dining options - Food and Drinks

 The rise on the world stage of British cooking is reflected in Britannia's dining options.
 The Epicurean Restaurant specializes in fine dining and molecular gastronomy.
 It features both contemporary and traditional dishes.
 The Glass House is home to nearly 40 different wines from all around the world, including labels from Greece, Croatia, and Japan.
 Wine expert Olly Smith pairs wine with food from the menu, featuring dishes like a Wagyu burger, sea bass ceviche with lime, lobster buns, Morecombe Bay and Devon crab sliders.
 The first British ship to offer cooking lessons at sea, The Cookery Club provides guests an opportunity to hone their cooking techniques under the watchful eye of food experts and chefs.
 Aboard the Britannia, passengers can cook alongside baking queen Mary Berry and TV chef James Martin.
 Michelin-starred chef Atul Kochhar teaches guests how to make dishes from Sindhu - his signature restaurant.
 Celebrity chef Marco Pierre White also runs a class, demonstrating his famous dishes whilst passengers cook alongside him.

-While P and O Cruises has already linked up with celebrity chefs for Cookery Club school, Britannia will also act as a backdrop to the first at sea celebrity-led TV cooking contest, Battlechefs, from April 4.
+While P&O UK has already linked up with celebrity chefs for Cookery Club school, Britannia will also act as a backdrop to the first at sea celebrity-led TV cooking contest, Battlechefs, from April 4.
 On April 2, 2016, the ship will be the setting for another first as she will host live Ant and Dec's Saturday Night Takeaway from the top deck.

 Follows the complete list of Britannia restaurants and food bars.